Diachronic Word Embeddings Reveal Statistical Laws of Semantic Change: Acknowledgments

 \section{Acknowledgments}

 The authors thank D.\@ Friedman, R.\@ Sosic, C.\@ Manning, V. Prabhakaran, and S. Todd for their helpful comments and discussions.
-We also thank S.\@ Tsutsui for catching a typo in equation \eqref{procrustes}, which is present in previous versions.
+We also thank S.\@ Tsutsui for catching a typo in equation \eqref{procrustes}, which is present in previous versions, and Astrid van Aggelen for catching transcription errors in previous versions of Tables 2 and 3.
 We are also indebted to our anonymous reviewers.
 W.H. was supported by an NSERC PGS-D grant and the SAP Stanford Graduate Fellowship.
 W.H., D.J., and J.L. were supported by the Stanford Data Science Initiative, and NSF Awards IIS-1514268, IIS-1149837, and IIS-1159679.